To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 #6 Keep it simple

-If a design is becoming too complex, look for another solution.
+If a design is becoming too complex, find another solution if possible.
 Simple is always better.

-But, simple designs ironically are more difficult to brainstorm.
-Because anyone can throw everything and the kitchen sink at a problem to make something work.
+Ironically though, simple designs are more difficult to brainstorm.
+Because anyone can throw everything and the kitchen sink at a problem.
 But at what cost?

 Albert Einstein said it best,